Festa do Outono (Autumn Feast) @ Serralves

 Source: Victoria Business School (abridged and adapted)

 You have read this article classroom management / Didactics with the title September 2012.
-You can bookmark this page URL http://catolink4.blogspot.com/2012/09/dealing-with-large-classes.html.
+You can bookmark this page URL https://catolink4.blogspot.com/2012/09/dealing-with-large-classes.html.
 Thanks!

 Speaking & Writing Diagnostic Activities